RVillanuevaRVC/meStudio/README.md

 ### Subject Review
-  -As to each subject, review the notes in markdown format -
+  -- As to each subject, review the notes in markdown format -- notes are displayed in indexing cards form, include topic, keywords, highlight key info... in markdown format

 #### Geography Review
 #### Biology Review